CECS students are involved in a wide variety of student organizations at UM-Dearborn.

-Here at the University of Michigan - Dearborn (UM-D), we established a new student chapter in 1995.
-Our only requirements for membership are an interest in computing and some connection to UM-D.
+Here at the University of Michigan-Dearborn, we established a new student chapter in 1995.
+Our only requirements for membership are an interest in computing and some connection to UM-Dearborn.

 The student chapter of ACM is committed to providing members with an unparalleled and fun learning environment.
 One of our teams finished in the Top 25 at the 2002 ACM International Collegiate Programming Contest.
 Our student chapter hosts MPCon, the largest LAN Party in the State of Michigan.